 Saad al-Barrak, Zain's chief executive, told Al Arabiya television later that the unmet commitment was related to performance ratios the company was supposed to deliver to banks and not debt repayment.

-Investor confidence in the region has been hit over the past eight months by up to $22 billion of debt restructurings at two prominent groups and more recently by Dubai World's request for a standstill on $26 billion worth of debt.
+Investor confidence in the region has been hit over the past eight months by up to $22 billion of debt restructurings at two prominent groups and more recently by Dubai World's

 Shares in Zain Saudi closed nearly 1 percent down at their life low, dragging the main index <.TASI> of the Saudi bourse -- the only regional market trading on Saturday -- 1.4 percent into the red.

 Zain Saudi Arabia said its creditors pardoned it under the condition they agree to a financial plan for 2010 which will be presented by the firm, the company said in a statement published on the Saudi bourse's website as an addendum to its earnings statement on Tuesday.

 The firm is in contact with creditors to provide them with this information based on the company's current financial forecasts to ensure that it honors these commitments for the quarterly periods (2010), it said, citing an auditors' note.